Modified Delayed Acceptance MCMC for Quasi-Bayesian Inference with Linear Moment Conditions: Method

 where $\boldsymbol{Q}$ is a symmetric matrix parameterized by a set of hyperparameters $\boldsymbol{\tau}$.
 The (conditional) posterior density of $\boldsymbol{\theta}$ is then expressed as $N\left(\boldsymbol{\theta}|\boldsymbol{\Omega}\boldsymbol{\Upsilon}\hat{\boldsymbol{\theta}}^{\dagger},\boldsymbol{\Omega}\right),$ where $\boldsymbol{\Omega}=\left(\boldsymbol{\Upsilon}+\boldsymbol{Q}\right)^{-1}$, $\boldsymbol{\Upsilon}=n\boldsymbol{G}^{\top}\boldsymbol{W}\boldsymbol{G}$, and $N\left(\boldsymbol{a}|\boldsymbol{b},\boldsymbol{C}\right)$ represents the probability density function of a multivariate normal distribution with mean $\boldsymbol{b}$ and covariance matrix $\boldsymbol{C}$, evaluated at $\boldsymbol{a}$.
 Using this (conditional) posterior distribution, we specify the first-stage proposal distribution as

 The direct implementation, hereafter referred to as DA--MCMC--Exact, requires repeated matrix inversions, $\boldsymbol{\Omega}=\left(\boldsymbol{\Upsilon}+\boldsymbol{Q}\right)^{-1}$.
 The term \textit{Exact} highlights that this version fully incorporates prior information into the proposal distribution.
-By doing so, this approach can make the posterior simulation highly efficient.
+By doing so, this approach substantially enhances the efficiency of posterior simulations.

-However, this approach suffers not only from high computational cost but also from numerical instability.
+However, this version incurs both high computational cost and potential numerical instability.
 Ensuring that $\boldsymbol{\Omega}$ remains invertible across the sampling space of $\left(\boldsymbol{\theta},\boldsymbol{\tau}\right)$ is often difficult.
 In some cases, $\boldsymbol{Q}$ acts as a regularizer for $\boldsymbol{\Upsilon}$, as in a Tikhonov inverse, which stabilizes the simulation.
 In other cases, however, variability in $\boldsymbol{Q}$ introduces numerical instability---particularly when employing shrinkage priors \cite{Park2008,Carvalho2010,Bhattacharya2015} that induce substantial fluctuations in $\boldsymbol{\tau}$.

 To address this problem, we introduce an alternative implementation.
 This variant excludes prior information from the proposal distribution and sets $\boldsymbol{\Omega}=\boldsymbol{\Upsilon}^{-1}$, which leads to